onewland/trend-probe/README.markdown

 TODO
 -----
-* persist highlights by not overwriting unchanging topics
+* force update feature
+* persist highlight over multiple executions
-* ignore topic (with persistence) with right-click ignore
+* ignore topic (with persistence)
 * load a couple sample tweets from the topic
 * load data from whatthetrend?
 * basic analytics?
+* tests? probably not